 Two topics are emphasized:

 Learning to detect learning disabilities through cognitive process diagnosis.
 This means that first a cognitive task analysis must be performed, through which the prerequisite knowledge and skills for performing the task are identified.
 Also motivational and social emotional processes must be recognized if they either support or hinder the learning process.
-The information from this task analysis can be used as a template to compare the student’s learning behaviour in order to detect specific failures in the student’s knowledge and skills, on both the cognitive and affective level.
+The information from this task analysis may be used as a template to compare the student’s learning behavior in order to detect specific failures in the student’s knowledge and skills, on both the cognitive and affective level.

 The acquisition of knowledge about learning disabilities and learning problems